 You say, Well, I can’t do that.
 Of course you can’t.
 And so here’s the design I want you to get.
 I want you to see God’s design and I want you to think of agape love, storge love, phileo love, and then eros love.
 I want you to think of a reservoir, okay?
 And I want you to get this picture that at the bottom level, if you don’t experience the agape love of God, if the water doesn’t come up here, you will not be a good parent.
 You will not have a good marriage.
 You will not have a fond affection.

 And so agape love is number one.
 And then when you are filled up with agape love, this choosing.
 By the way, it’s a choice.
 It’s hard.
 You don’t feel like it.
 But as you choose, God gives grace.

 And so after the agape love then the goal and the design was you would experience in your family.
 We are good at this when they are babies, right?
 They cry, we don’t go, “Shut up!
 What’s wrong with you?
 I told you three times!
 If you don’t get into a good school I’m not going to love you.”
 They’re a baby, right?
 God’s goal is that the agape love, we would train early on that our children would grow up in a world where they would feel like: You are valued and loved for who you are and not for what you can do.
 You are deeply loved just for you.

-And then what happens is, the next one is phileo love.
-In every culture, girls have cooties.
-Because God wants us to develop same-sex relationships that are deep and strong.
+The next one is phileo love.
+God wants us to develop same-sex relationships that are deep and strong.

 I have been married thirty-eight years.
 I’ve got a great marriage, I’ve got a great wife.
 I will guarantee there are things about my life my wife does not understand, will not understand, and can never grasp for one simple reason: she’s a woman.